-However, triggering target-of-opportunity (ToO) observations on gravitational-wave (GW) events comes at the cost of precious telescope time that could otherwise be employed for alternative science cases.
-Therefore, to make the most of available ToO time, we must understand how the potential targeted observations contribute to our specific scientific goals.
-To support this effort, "observing scenarios" are produced to simulate the detection and localization of GW events, (e.g., Singer et al. 2014; Abbott et al. 2016).
-Petrov et al. (2022) recently produced observing scenarios tuned to open public alerts from the third observing run (O3), improving the consistency of the localization performance in O3 by simulating the actual GW signal-to-noise ratio (S/N) threshold used during O3 and allowing for the inclusion of single detector searches (Godwin et al. 2020; Nitz et al. 2020).
-Studies like Nissanke et al. (2013b), Petrov et al. (2022) and Colombo et al. (2022), which provide a set of simulated merger signals detected by the international gravitational-wave network (IGWN) during each observing run, lend the ability to realistically predict how well we can address specific scientific questions pertaining to the nature of compact objects, r-process nucleosynthesis, and the expansion rate of the Universe within the next decade.
+Singer et al. 2014; Abbott et al. 2016).
+Petrov et al. (2022) recently produced observing scenarios tuned to open public alerts from the third observing run (O3), improving the consistency of the localization performance in O3 by simulating the actual GW signal-to-noise ratio (S/N) threshold used during O3 and allowing for the inclusion of single-detector searches (Godwin et al. 2020; Nitz et al. 2020).
+Studies like Petrov et al. (2022), Colombo et al. (2022), which provide a set of simulated merger signals detected by the international gravitational-wave network (IGWN) during each observing run, lend the ability to realistically predict how well we can address specific scientific questions pertaining to the nature of compact objects, r-process nucleosynthesis, and the expansion rate of the Universe within the next decade.

-In this paper, we describe the simulations produced for the observing scenarios currently available to the user community in the IGWN User Guide1, as well as simulate potential science constraints based on self-consistent counterpart search simulations.
-In Sec.
-2, we summarize the simulations of the observation scenarios expected during the next observation campaigns.
-In Sec.
-3, we report the results of our simulations on the tracking of EM counterparts of GWs by optical telescopes, notably the Zwicky Transient Facility (ZTF; Bellm et al. 2019; Graham et al. 2019; Masci et al. 2019; Dekany et al. 2020), a time-domain optical survey with a very wide field of view (FOV) of 47 deg2 mounted on the Samuel Oschin 48-inch (1.2 m) Telescope at the Palomar Mountain, and the future Vera C. Rubin Observatory's Legacy Survey of Space and Time (Rubin Observatory's Legacy Survey of Space and Time (Rubin Observatory; Ivezić et al. 2019), a large (8.4 m), wide-field (9.6 deg2 FOV) ground-based telescope designed to conduct deep 10 yr survey of the Southern sky.
-In Sec.
-3.4, we present an estimate of how future multimessenger observations during O4 and O5 will help us to measure the Hubble constant H_0 .
-We present our conclusions in Sec.
-4.
+In this paper, we describe the simulations produced for the observing scenarios currently available to the user community in the IGWN User Guide, 13 as well as simulate potential science constraints based on self-consistent counterpart search simulations.
+In Section 2, we summarize the simulations of the observation scenarios expected during the next observation campaigns.
+In Section 3, we report the results of our simulations on the tracking of EM counterparts of GWs by optical telescopes, notably the Zwicky Transient Facility (ZTF; Bellm et al. 2019; Graham et al. 2019; Masci et al. 2019; Dekany et al. 2020), a time-domain optical survey with a very wide field of view (FOV) of 47 deg2 mounted on the Samuel Oschin 48-inch (1.2 m) Telescope at the Palomar Mountain, and the future Vera C. Rubin Observatory's Legacy Survey of Space and Time (Rubin Observatory; Ivezić et al. 2019), a large (8.4 m), wide-field (9.6 deg2 FOV) ground-based telescope designed to conduct deep 10 yr survey of the Southern sky.
+In Section 3.4, we present an estimate of how future multimessenger observations during O4 and O5 will help us to measure the Hubble constant H_0 .
+We present our conclusions in Section 4.

-2. OBSERVING SCENARIOS
+2. Observing Scenarios